VSadov/VSadov.github.io/_posts/2016-11-04-safe-to-return.md

 Clearly attempting to return a local by reference should trigger an error.
 But what about a field of a local?
 If that local happens to be a struct we would be in trouble, since we would still be returning a reference to the local data.
 On the other hand it would be ok if the local is a class.
 Therefore there is a need to generalize the rule to include the fields of struct locals as well, recursively. - Field of a field of a field of a field of ... of a local is unsafe to return as long as all types in the chain are structs.

-Another interesting question is whether a ref return or a ref parameter are safe to return.
+Another interesting question is whether a ref return or a ref parameter is safe to return.

 Consider the following example: